+11.1 Public awareness activities and community outreach are a critical component of the ICAC Program.
+Lead and Affiliate Agencies shall foster awareness and shall provide practical relevant guidance to children, parents, educators, and others concerned with child safety.

+11.1.1 Social media can be used to promote educational awareness as long as it is consistent with all agency policy and these Standards.

-- 11.1 Public awareness activities and community outreach are a critical component of ICAC.
-Lead and Affiliate Agencies shall foster awareness and shall provide practical relevant guidance to children, parents, educators, and others concerned with child safety. - 11.2 Presentations to school personnel, parents, and community groups are excellent ways to promote awareness.
-These presentations shall not depict identifiable victims nor shall they use pornographic or sexually explicit images.
-Presenters shall not discuss confidential Investigative techniques. - 11.3 Members shall not endorse any product or service without the express written consent of an OJJDP Program Manager.
-While making public presentations, Members may indicate a preference for a product or service, but, where done, shall avoid an implicit endorsement and shall include alternatives in the presentation. - 11.4 Materials and presentations shall be consistent with ICAC's mission and background, as enumerated in Section 2 of these Standards.
+11.2 Presentations to school personnel, parents, and community groups are excellent ways to promote awareness.
+These presentations shall not include any visual depiction of a victim unless the victim has consented to its use and the victim is currently at least 18 years of age.
+No Contraband Image shall be used in these presentations nor shall a presenter discuss confidential Investigative tools and techniques.

+11.3 No individual affiliated with ICAC Program may speak on behalf of the national ICAC Program without the express written consent of OJJDP.
+While making public presentations, Members may indicate a preference for a product or service, but, when done, shall avoid an implicit endorsement and shall include alternatives in the presentation.

+11.4 Materials and presentations shall be consistent with the ICAC Program's mission and background, as enumerated in Section 2 of these Standards.